AREA4-Brunch/GoldenView/documentation/environment-setup.md

 ## **Running the project**

-To run the project, you need to do the following:
+#### **To run the project, you need to do the following steps:**
+    Note:
+    Steps 5-7 require the terminal window to have admin priviliges.
+    Steps 5-7 must be done in the same terminal window.

 1. Start the MySQL service on your machine.